This article is not so much about Biblical stuff, it’s based on a book by Gary Chapman called “Five Love Languages”.

 Physical Touch is very politically incorrect in many cultures these days, so you need to be very careful.
 But you will know.
 And try to share confidences with them instead.
 Open up about yourself.

-What they are looking for is closeness.
+What they are looking for is closeness and trust.
 They want to feel close to you.
 And that doesn’t have to be physical.

 Be careful when pushing them away.
 It will be heard as “I hate you”.
 So make sure if you need to push, add an “I don’t hate you, but I need space right now”.